 This yearly cycle can be observed in the other woodland environments.
 The pools provide a habitat for frogs, newts, water beetles and a vast collection of insects ranging from water boatman to dragon and damsel flies.
 The damp woodland floor is an ideal setting for the growth of many fungi.
 Carpets of scarlet elf cups, shaggy parasols, blewits, boletus, fly agaric etc. etc. etc. and on the trees chicken of the woods, birch polypores, dryad’s saddle and jew’s ears to name but a few.
 We have now come full circle, and Winter comes again.

-We are very proud of our woodlands and would like the only creatures that I have not yet mentioned to share it with us, them being YOU.
+We are very proud of our woodlands and would like the only creatures that I have not yet mentioned to share it with us: namely YOU.

 Whatever you seek to find in the woodlands environment you will find it here along with a warm welcome and a chance to get involved with the many aspects of woodland management.
 These include felling, logging, brash burning, strimming, mowing, path clearing, pruning, dredging and planting, to mention but a few.
 There is always something to do however big or small, every little helps.
 You are welcome to join us should you so desire.
 A map of the woodlands showing all the landmarks mentioned, is available in reception and the bar.
 Spanning over 23 acres of woodland the site is blessed with energetic walks and slow easy walks.
 A layout of the site is available in the reception and one is pinned up in the clubhouse.
 Aptly named the ‘Pensioners Path’ it starts in between the caravan pitches just down from the ‘Wendy house’ anyone will tell you the security gate number.
 Stout footwear is the order of the day, let someone know if you are heading out on a walk and if you have a mobile phone please add the club’s number to your contacts, and take it with you.